 Jo came to us in 2012 from an operations background managing teams in healthcare, education, airline charter and the Royal Air Force.
 She brings to the table both a mature understanding of the business and exceptional organisational skills.

 With 24 years’ experience in the media, Dan Parry is a professional content producer with a strong track record in film and television.
-He started out as a broadcast journalist, spending eight years with the BBC where he was a duty editor on BBC News Online.
+He began as a broadcast journalist, spending eight years with the BBC where he was a duty editor on BBC News Online.

 Dan later freelanced as a story producer, working with – among others – David Yates and David Heyman (Harry Potter and Fantastic Beasts) and Peter Kosminski (Wolf Hall, The State).
 With Yates and Heyman, he worked on a cinema film about refugees, spending a week in the Jungle refugee camp in Calais.
 With Kosminsky, he worked on war-crimes in the former Yugoslavia, tracking down special forces soldiers, CIA agents and Serb spies.

-He has published three best-selling books and comes to us fresh from BBC Factual.
+He has published three best-selling books and joined us from BBC Factual.

 Kate joined Working Voices in January 2015 from a background of administration in Higher Education.
 She manages our EMEA courses taking care of the whole process from initial enquiry, liaising on dates, confirming contracts and ensuring the session runs smoothly on the day.